piedotorg/standdown-domains/README.md

 While we encourage the community to contribute to this file and use it as a resource, we see **`afsrc=1`** as the true, easy-to-use standard that already exists.
 Our hope is that more networks will **educate and enforce** its usage.

-For more details on how we can streamline attribution, please check out our blog post [Embracing afsrc=1: A New Approach to Affiliate Tracking](https://www.pie.org/blog/embracing-afsrc-1).
-In the post, we focus on the need for stronger **`afsrc=1`** enforcement and explore ideas like first-click attribution.
-Our hope is that more networks will adopt and enforce **`afsrc=1`**, leading to a more consistent and transparent affiliate ecosystem.

 ---

 ## **Stand-down Types & Implementation Responsibility**